Cray-HPE/docs-csm/006-CSM-PLATFORM-INSTALL.md

 If packages.local resolves to the correct addresses, verify basic connectivity using ping.
-If `ping packages.local` is unsuccessful, verify the IP routes from the pit node to the NMN load balancer network.
+If `ping packages.local` is unsuccessful, verify the IP routes from the PIT node to the NMN load balancer network.
 The typical `ip route` configuration is `10.92.100.0/24 via 10.252.0.1 dev vlan002`.
 If pings are successful, try checking the status of Nexus by running `curl -sS https://packages.local/service/rest/v1/status/writable`.
 If